oorestisime/gatsby-source-instagram/README.md

 ]
 ```

-To generate access token follow this guide https://developers.facebook.com/docs/instagram-api/getting-started

-You can use this tool to get your instagram account id https://developers.facebook.com/tools/explorer

 Passing the username in this case is optional.
 If the Graph Api throws any exception and the username is provided then it will use the public scraping method as a fallback.

 ## How to query